California House Styles: Living with Flair, Casual Chic, and Comfort

 This video shows the exterior and interior of William Wurster's Voss House in Big Sur, CA.

-Taking a cue from these renowned architects, modern homes – in California and elsewhere - emphasize clean lines, streamlined designs, and simple exteriors of concrete, glass or vinyl.
-Common features include open floor plans, spaces that serve a variety of purposes, courtyards that “invite the outside in,” floor-to-ceiling - or artfully placed – windows –to get the best looks of the scenery.
+Taking a cue from these renowned architects, modern homes – in California and elsewhere - emphasize clean lines, streamlined designs, and simple concrete, glass, or vinyl exteriors.
+Common features include open floor plans, spaces that serve various purposes, courtyards that “invite the outside in,” floor-to-ceiling - or artfully placed – windows –to get the best looks of the scenery.